bluegray/lein-scss/README.md

 - Add the `quiet` option to prevent excessive logging.
 - Running without these options will compile all stylesheets in the source directory and then wait for changes.
 - `build-keys` can be one or more keywords for builds specified in the **project.clj** configuration, see below.
+- Use `unused` to list any partials not present in any of the stylesheets.

 ## Setup